morphed

 Prompt: "Professional corporate headshot of a man in his 40s wearing a charcoal suit and blue tie, warm confident smile, studio key light from 45 degrees with soft fill light, neutral gray gradient backdrop, shallow depth of field, Canon EOS R5 85mm f/1.4"

-This produces the classic corporate headshot.
-The 45-degree key light creates flattering dimension on the face, while the fill light softens harsh shadows.
+The 45-degree key light creates flattering dimension on the face, while the fill light softens harsh shadows without flattening them.
 Specifying the camera and lens tells Nano Banana to replicate the bokeh and color rendering of that exact setup.

 Prompt: "Professional LinkedIn headshot of a woman in a white blouse with a navy cardigan, natural and approachable expression, clean white background, soft even lighting without harsh shadows, upper body framing, shot on Sony A7IV 50mm f/1.8"